bonitasoft/bonita-distrib/resources/groovy-example/src/main/resources/readme.txt

 Write simple text
 Get information provided in the groovy class
 Retrieve the URL of a resource of the custom page
-Call the Bonita BPM Engine APIs using the current session URL to an external page
+Call the Bonita Engine APIs using the current session URL to an external page
 Get localized string from resources bundles